Stock FJ cruiser wheel sizes

 Basic rule: if you want to fit big tires keep them as close to the UCA without rubbing as you can. fitting 35" tires on the fj is difficult for a few reasons.
 Body mount chop is 100% neccesary. aftermarket Upper Control Arms are not 100% neccesary but make life alot easier.

-So first off i am running 315/70R17 mickey thompson MTZ's on stock wheels with no spacers and i rub my total chaos UCA's a little bit at full lock, which i have chosen to live with.
+So first off i am running 315/70R17 mickey thompson MTZ's on stock wheels with wheel spacers and i do not rub but have chopped the body mount and folded the body seam in the back of the front wheel well

 so these tire measure 34.6 x 11.9